luckboy/toyroot/README.md

 ## Generating of root file system

 You can generate the root file system by invoke `./rootfs.sh`.
+This script generates the root file system with the non-extra packages and the extra packages from the package-list.txt file.
+If you doesn't want generate built system without the extra packages from the package_list.txt file, you can pass the extra packages as the arguments and/or the package list files with them.
+You also can generate the root file system with only or all packages.

 Usage of this script:

-        [ARCH=<architecture>] ./rootfs.sh
+        [ARCH=<architecture>] ./rootfs.sh [<option> ...] [<package> ...]

+Options of this script:

+        --pkg-list-file[=<list file>]   add packages to the root file system from a list file (default: package-list.txt).
+        --all-pkgs                      generate the root file system with all packages.
+        --no-extra-pkgs                 generate the root file system with only non-extra packages.
+        --pkg-suffixes=<suffix>,...     add additional packages with specified suffixes onto the root file system.
+        --fs-size=<size>                specify the size of the root file system in blocks.
+        --fs-inodes=<nodes>             specify the number of i-nodes of the root file system.

 Example: